DragonOS-Community/DragonOS/README_EN.md

 - [x] First system call function

-- [ ] Start dragonos on the physical platform
+- [x] Start dragonos on the physical platform (There is a bug which can make the computer automatically reboot on AMD processor)

 - [ ] Multi core boot